Jada Pinkett Smith Opens Up About Divorce & How She’s ‘Not Mature Enough’ To Go Through One

 “Under normal circumstances, I don’t usually respond to foolishness (Because it’s contagious).
 But, so many people have extended me their ‘deepest condolences’ that I figured – ‘What the hell… I can be foolish, too!’
 So, in the interest of redundant, repetitious, over & over-again-ness… Jada and I are… NOT GETTING A DIVORCE!!!!!!!!!!!!!”

-When asked in November 2015 how the pair keeps things together for so long, Smith said that he and his wife weren’t “quitters,” but that marriage was the most difficult things they had ever taken on.
+When asked in November 2015 how the pair keeps things together for so long, Smith said that he and his wife weren’t “quitters,” but that marriage was the most difficult thing they had ever taken on.
 He then offered up his advice on how they managed to do it for so long.

 “If there is a secret I would say it is that we never went into working on our relationship.
 We only ever worked on ourselves individually — and then presented ourselves to one another better than we were previously.”